 Content that focuses on popular culture, local art and music, entertainment and the events.
 Common topics include lifestyle, television and film, theater, music, video game, food, etc

-From the Long Beach Mardis Gras Festival to speed dating, the Daily Forty-Niner wrapped up the next 72 hours in Long Beach.
+From International Women’s Day to a vegan food festival, the Daily Forty-Niner wrapped up the next 72 hours in Long Beach.